Welcome to The Center for Integrated Grief

 Clip from American Tributaries Interview

-The New York Times did an article about a funeral home, the one they interviewed which was one of many, or one of some that had no place to put people's dead bodies. so that was a funeral home I knew really well.
+The New York Times did an article about a funeral home, the one they interviewed which was one of many, or one of some that had no place to put people's dead bodies, so that was a funeral home I knew really well.
 I had them on speed dial, they had me on speed dial.
 They had done me favors before with clients.
-I knew them and so it was just really terrible and it was really hard because it was a job that I had loved so much and had felt- you know when you have a job that you're good at and you feel good about and you feel you're helping people and it was really- and then that just so quickly turned into just a really hard time.
+I knew them and so it was just really terrible and it was really hard because it was a job that I had loved so much and had felt- you know when you have a job that you're good at and you feel good about and you feel you're helping people.
+That just so quickly turned into just a really hard time.

 Remote Grief Group